BradleyA/markit/README.md

 ## Install

 To install, change directory to the location you want to download the scripts.
-Use git to pull or clone these scripts into the directory.
+Use git to pull or clone this script into the directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/markit
     cd markit

 #### System OS script tested
  * Ubuntu 14.04.3 LTS
+ * Ubuntu 16.04.3 LTS (armv7l)

 #### Design Principles
  * Have a simple setup process and a minimal learning curve